cagov/cannabis.ca.gov/README.md

 # cannabis.ca.gov

 ## Project description
-Production instance of [cannabis.ca.gov](https://cannabis.ca.gov) for the Department of Cannabis Control.
+Production instance of [cannabis.ca.gov](https://cannabis.ca.gov) for the Department of Cannabis Control (DCC).
 * Built to deliver plain-language, performant, accessible information.

 ## How our static publishing system works
 ### 1. Edit content
-* Content is created and edited by DCC staff in WordPress at api.cannabis.ca.gov.
+* Content is created and edited by DCC staff in a WordPress instance hosted by Pantheon at api.cannabis.ca.gov.
-* All media are uploaded to a static bucket.
+* All media are uploaded to a static S3 bucket on AWS.

 ### 2. Sync content to static content repo
 * After posts are edited, a notification is fired off, and an AWS Lambda [syncing service](https://github.com/cagov/cannabis-ca-gov-lambda-sync-github) pulls data from WordPress through the WordPress REST API.
+Notifications are produced using the Wordpress plugin 'Notifications' from [BracketSpace](https://bracketspace.com/).
-* The data is processed and loaded into a [static content package](https://github.com/cagov/static-content-cannabis).
+* The data (with the exception of the uploaded media) is processed and loaded into a [static content package](https://github.com/cagov/static-content-cannabis).

 ### 3. Update static site
 This repo uses [11ty](https://11ty.dev) as a static site builder.